-Most elements from his stat line are directly taken from a Legion Praetor.
+Ophion will set you back 165 points to field and most elements from his stat line are directly taken from a Legion Praetor.
 What has been changed has been done for a balance reason and something that will be explored later.

 He has Legiones Astartes (Night Lords) and Master of the Legion, meaning you get to benefit from the Legion traits such as A Talent For Murder and can take a Rite of War.
 It also means you can take a Command Retinue which can be good for passing off wounds.

 With 3 wounds, Ophion is fairly resilient from the outset – but you still need to take care of him.
 If you charge him in willy-nilly or leaving him in the open then you’re likely to have a bad time.